[ edit profile ]

 I did some showing and breeding of English Cocker Spaniels and Golden Retrievers.
 However, my next big venture was with Pointers.
 Since 1990, I have been involved with this breed.
 Owning and breeding many Group and Best In Show winners.
 Most have had their hunting titles, too.
 One Best In Show bitch also was the top Field Trial puppy, a previous year.

 Acquiring a German Wirehaired Pointer bitch in 1995, I campaigned her to the top ten.
-A bitch from her litter was in the top ten, three years in a row.
+A bitch from her litter was shown by me to the top ten, three years in a row.